-- Reading comprehension quizzes verify that students comprehend the main ideas and/or significant details of target language passages or conversations. - · Culture comprehension quizzes verify that students have understood important concepts presented in the culture presentations. - · Unit tests assess students' mastery of the vocabulary words and grammar concepts presented that unit. - Midterm and Semester Exams are comprehensive in nature.
-They focus principally on the vocabulary, grammar, and translation concepts taught throughout the units.
+- Listening and reading comprehension quizzes verify that students comprehend the main ideas and/or significant details of target language passages or conversations. - Culture comprehension quizzes verify that students have understood important concepts presented in the culture presentations. - Unit tests assess students' mastery of the vocabulary words and grammar concepts presented that unit.
+Each unit test also includes reading and listening comprehension questions and an oral or written assessment. - Midterm and Semester Exams are comprehensive in nature.
+Not only do they assess students' knowledge of the language, but they also assess students' ability to produce the language in a communicative way.
+Midterms and Semester Exams include both oral and written assessments.